 Cruising costs money!
-The price of your cruise is the start.
-You can never eat away from the main very nice a la carte restaurant and never go on a tour, and never buy a drink and have a cheap cruise.
+The price of your cruise is the start, it isa far from all inclusive unless you are sailing with lines like Regent Seven Seas.
+Then you will be paying 7 to 10 times more than the budget lines.
+You can stay eating in the main very nice a la carte restaurant and never go on a tour, and never buy a drink – that will be a cheap cruise.
 However, there are fine dining restaurants which in London would cost a fortune, but on ship are a small extra premium.
 Restaurants from Jamie Oliver, Marco Pierre White, Atul Kuchhar and Oly Smith’s wine bar which is a firm favourite of ours on the Azura, but the layout it has on the Britannia puts it in second place.

 Click here for the special CARIBBEAN SEASON menu.
 Islands and Caribbean Season Destinations here !CHAT GROUP – Cruise the Caribbean Chat – New Group, be one of the first to join and start a thread on your forthcoming or past cruise by number – CLICK HERE TO SHARE & CHAT

+We think this is an important indicator.
 On Cunard, Regent Seven Seas, P&O and on Fred Olsen ships you will be in a small minority if you do not dress on gala nights.
+Cunard do not allow jeans anywhere on the ship after 6pm.
 Most ships are the same but each has different rules.
 Cruising is a chance to dress and on gala nights black tie should mean a dinner suit and tie, ladies in evening dresses.
 A lounge suit is acceptable on most ships with a dark tie.
 Cruisers do enjoy the chance to dress-up.
 Using the P&O ships as an example, on black tie nights, you will be expected to dress for most areas in the ship.
 If you do not wish to dress up, the buffet and the pub and casino are normally the places left for your evening after the entertainment where dress code is not requested in the night club or theatre, however you will be in a minority if you do not dress.
 On the larger ships the areas not enforcing a dress code are extensive.
 If you are in an dress code area and in correctly dressed, if the waiters have not already suggested you might be comfortable in another venue then the fashion police will.
 As an example we are quote P&O exactly in their dress code.

 The following venues are exclusively Black Tie venues when Black Tie is the Dress Code of the ship.